Lyken17/mxbox/README.rst

-MXbox: The missing toolbox for mxnet.
+MXbox: Simple, efficient and flexible vision toolbox for mxnet framework.
 =====================================

 MXbox is a toolbox aiming to provide a general and simple interface for vision tasks.
 This project is greatly inspired by PyTorch_ and torchvision_.
 Detailed copyright files will be attached later.
 Improvements and suggestions are welcome.